-Trademark of The Bank of Nova Scotia.
+TMTrademark of The Bank of Nova Scotia.
 Used under license, where applicable.
-Scotiabank, together with "Global Banking and Markets", is a marketing name for the global corporate and investment banking and capital markets businesses of The Bank of Nova Scotia and certain of its affiliates in the countries where they operate, including, Scotia Capital Inc. and Scotia Capital (USA) Inc., Scotiabank Europe plc, Scotiabank (Ireland) Limited - all members of the Scotia-bank Group and authorized users of the mark.
-The Bank of Nova Scotia is incorporated in Canada with limited liability.
-Scotia Capital Inc. is a member of the Canadian Investor Protection Fund.
-Scotia Capital (USA) Inc. is a broker-dealer registered with the SEC and is a member of FINRA, NYSE, NFA and SIPC.
+Scotiabank, together with "Global Banking and Markets", is a marketing name for the global corporate and investment banking and capital markets businesses of The Bank of Nova Scotia and certain of its affiliates in the countries where they operate, including, Scotia Capital Inc. and Scotia Capital (USA) Inc., Scotiabank Europe plc, Scotiabank (Ireland) Limited - all members of the Scotia-bank Group and authorized users of the mark, The Bank of Nova Scotia is incorporated in Canada with limited liability, Scotia Capital Inc. is a member of the Canadian Investor Protection Fund, Scotia Capital (USA) Inc. is a broker-dealer registered with the SEC and is a member of FINRA, NYSE, NFA and SIPC.
 The Bank of Nova Scotia is authorized and regulated by the Office of the Superintendent of Financial Institutions in Canada.
-The Bank of Nova Scotia is authorized by the Prudential Regulation Authority and limited regulation by the Prudential Regulation Authority are available from us on request.
+The Bank of Nova Scotia is authorized by the Prudential Regulation Authority and subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details about the extent of The Bank of Nova Scotia's regulation by the Prudential Regulation Authority are available from us on request.
 Scotiabank Europe plc is authorized by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.